Seekr Blog

-College Campus Scavenger Hunt Ideas: 40+ Fun Activities for Students & Groups
+College Campus Scavenger Hunt Ideas: 50+ Fun Activities for Students & Groups

-College Campus Scavenger Hunt Ideas: 40+ Fun Activities for Students & Groups
+College Campus Scavenger Hunt Ideas: 50+ Fun Activities for Students & Groups

 Need a way to get students excited about exploring campus, bonding as a team, and having real fun?
 A college campus scavenger hunt does exactly that.
-Whether you're running orientation week, training resident advisors, planning a fraternity or sorority event, or organizing a student organization activity, a well-designed college campus scavenger hunt transforms the campus into an adventure playground.
+Whether you're running orientation week, training resident advisors, planning a fraternity or sorority event, coordinating graduate programs, or organizing a student organization activity, a well-designed college campus scavenger hunt transforms the campus into an adventure playground.

 This comprehensive guide walks you through everything you need to know to plan and execute a successful college campus scavenger hunt.
-From specific hunt ideas organized by type and difficulty to setup tips to how Seekr Games makes it all easier, we've got you covered.
+From 50+ specific hunt ideas organized by type and difficulty to advanced setup tips to how Seekr Games makes it all easier, we've got you covered.

 Why College Campus Scavenger Hunts Work So Well

-Campus scavenger hunts aren't just games they're strategic tools for building community, fostering connections, and creating lasting memories on campus.
+Campus scavenger hunts aren't just games—they're strategic tools for building community, fostering connections, and creating lasting memories on campus.

 Here's why college campus scavenger hunts are so effective:

-40+ College Campus Scavenger Hunt Ideas
+50+ College Campus Scavenger Hunt Ideas

 These ideas are organized by category so you can mix and match based on your campus size, student population, and event goals.
+Mix and match to create a hunt that feels unique to your institution.

-Campus Building & Landmark Challenges (12 Ideas)
+Campus Building & Landmark Challenges (16 Ideas)

 Get your students exploring the physical campus and discovering buildings and landmarks:

-- Locate the campus bookstore entrance and take a selfie holding your school's merchandise or apparel
+3. Locate the campus bookstore entrance and take a selfie holding your school's merchandise or apparel

-- Discover the campus memorial or historical plaque and read aloud what it commemorates
+5. Discover the campus memorial or historical plaque and read aloud what it commemorates

-- Locate the outdoor amphitheater or event space and photograph your group from the "stage" area
+8. Locate the outdoor amphitheater or event space and photograph your group from the "stage" area

-- Visit the career services or student affairs office and collect information about their services
+10. Visit the career services or student affairs office and collect information about their services or take a photo with staff

-Social Connection & Bonding Challenges (11 Ideas)
+Social Connection & Bonding Challenges (14 Ideas)

 These challenges require teamwork and help groups connect with peers and campus staff:

-- Find a resident advisor (RA) in one of the dorms and ask about their best floor story or campus memory
+2. Find a resident advisor (RA) in one of the dorms and ask about their best floor story or campus memory

-- Attend a student organization tabling event and collect flyers from at least 3 different organization tables
+3. Attend a student organization tabling event and collect flyers from at least 3 different organization tables

-- Locate a campus club you've never heard of and write down what they do and how to join
+7. Locate a campus club you've never heard of and write down what they do and how to join

-- Find a student-athlete and ask about their team's schedule or upcoming competition
+9. Find a student-athlete and ask about their team's schedule or upcoming competition

-- Find a graduate teaching assistant (GTA) or TA and ask them for study tips in their subject
+11. Find a graduate teaching assistant (GTA) or TA and ask them for study tips in their subject

-Creative Photo & Visual Challenges (10 Ideas)
+Creative Photo & Visual Challenges (12 Ideas)

 Creative photography tasks that document your group's experience and personality:

-Campus Trivia & Knowledge Challenges (7 Ideas)
+Campus Trivia & Knowledge Challenges (9 Ideas)

 Test what students know about campus and encourage them to learn campus facts: